-The Tribal Cultural Research Institute and Museum at Supari Bagan lies well hidden in the backstreets of Krishna Nagar district
+The Tribal Cultural Research Institute and Museum at Supari Bagan lies well hidden in the backstreets of Krishna Nagar district, near the Jagannath temple.

 Kunjaban Palace is famous for the Rabindra Kanan.
 It was built as a place to retreat by Maharaja Birendra Kishore Manikya.

 Visiting Information on Tripura